PeterWone/children-of-dog/front-matter/1-Foreword.md

 Early in 2025, in the course of writing this tale I invented a political event that marked the start of my nation's descent into dystopia.
 A week later, it actually happened: the Australian government passed an Act of Parliament called the Hate Speech Act, with mandatory prison time for breaches.
 And who is the arbiter of what is offensive?
 The government.
 There's no requirement for any party to actually be offended, only for the speech to be deemed offensive.
 Exactly as I'd written, they made it illegal to say anything they didn't like.
 This greatly disturbed me, but having predicted it so accurately made me think I might be on to something.

-And so, in the medium of a power fantasy, I began to explore what was going wrong, and why.
-This is ground long trod, though not in the context of Australia.
-Where I leave Orwell behind and break new ground is in having an _answer_ for it.
-What emerged was a story about more than antithesis and space magic.
-It became an exploration of why civilisations collapse—not through external conquest or natural disaster, but through a pattern as old as the pyramids: centralisation plus the separation of benefit from consequence equals inevitable decay.
+AIn the medium of a power fantasy, I began to explore what was going wrong, and why.
+This is ground long trod, but I leave Orwell behind in having an _answer_ for it.
+What emerged was an exploration of why civilisations collapse.
+Not through external conquest or natural disaster, but through a pattern as old as the pyramids.
 Egypt, Rome, Ming China, the Spanish Empire, the British Empire—all fell to the same fundamental mechanism.

 Unlike those who came before us, you can see the pattern &mdash; I've laid it out for you.